rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 possible, disable everything, then selectively enable the features I need, one at a time.

-This is called a ‘whitelisting\` approach, as you block everything by default, and then manually allow only certain features (think network security).
+This is called a 'whitelisting\` approach, as you block everything by default, and then manually allow only certain features (think network security).

 This method requires more effort to setup and maintain, but leads to the best